All Episodes

 Hey, and we also made a special page for you.

-I've got a weather website, and if you Google EIB, Southern Command Weather, you'll find your weather page.
+I've got a weather website, and if you Google EIB Southern Command Weather, you'll find your weather page.

 Thank you.

-That's we'll find it.
+We'll find it.

 Thank you, ladies and gentlemen.